thealongsider/Data-Analytics-Projects/README.md

 # Data Analytics Projects
-These are data analysis projects that I've worked on, mostly through Python, utilizing Visualization techniques and regression analysis to pull insights from data sets.
+These are data analysis projects that I've worked on, mostly through Python, utilizing visualization and various statistical analysis techniques to pull insights from data sets.

+AB Testing Retention Rate for Mobile Games Company -- Used the dataset from an A/B test for a mobile game to determine whether changing a game element to a different level improved user retention.
+I completed this project provided by DataCamp.

 Ecommerce Analysis using Linear Regression -- Used Linear Regression to give insight into ecommerce company's decision on whether to focus on their mobile app or website.
 I completed this project as part of an online data science course.
 The data and company are fictional.